If you are concerned about your heart, see your doctor. If you suspect you may be having a heart attack, call triple zero (000).

 Coronary artery disease occurs when the coronary arteries become clogged with fatty deposits.

-A heart attack is a blockage in a coronary artery, cutting the blood supply to heart muscle.
+A heart attack occurs when a blockage in a coronary artery reduces the blood (and oxygen) supply to heart muscle.

 Heart valve disease

-Heart valve disease occurs when the valves narrow or don’t close properly, causing problems with blood flow.
+Heart valve disease occurs when the valves do not open or close properly, causing problems with blood flow.

 Arrhythmia occurs when the heart is not beating in the usual pattern.
-It can be irregular, too fast or too slow.
+The beat can be irregular, too fast or too slow.

 Good health for your heart